 Solution 1 – Check if the Instagram is down

 This is the first thing to do.
 Yes, the error primarily appears to point towards connectivity issues but we’re sure that Wi-Fi or mobile data work without issues on your device most of the time.
 So, what’s the problem then?
 Global outages.
 Although they happen rarely, you still should check if the problem bothers everyone before moving to troubleshooting your device.

 You can find out if Instagram is down on the Down Detector website, here.
 Or check their Twitter handle, here.
 If the service is not down and everything is working on the server side, try fixing the problem with the steps we provided below.

 Clearing the app’s cache is one of the most widely-recommended solutions you can find for just about any app-related problem.
 It probably won’t help, but it might sometimes.
-Even though Android Oreo changed the way we clear the cached data, you can still clear Instagram cache relatively easy.
+Have in mind that this will log you out of the app so you’ll need to log in again.